oleg-shilo/cs-script.vscode/README.md

 - Notepad++               - [CS-Script.Npp](https://github.com/oleg-shilo/cs-script.npp/blob/master/README.md)
 - Visual Studio 2015/2017 - [CS-Script.VSIX](https://github.com/oleg-shilo/CS-Script.VSIX/blob/master/README.md)

-The extension provides a very thin layer of own functionality.
-Its primary responsibility is bringing together OmniSharp IntelliSense services, a full scale debugger (curtesy of "Mono Debug" team) and CS-Script seamless C# script execution.
+The extension provides a thin layer of own functionality.
+Its primary responsibility is bringing together IntelliSense services, a full scale debugger (curtesy of "Mono Debug" team) and CS-Script seamless C# script execution.
 This page contains only a light overview of the extension functionality.
 The complete description can be found at the [project Wiki](https://github.com/oleg-shilo/cs-script.vscode/wiki).

 ## Quick start